 In the Know

 We know you’ll love being as prepared as possible for your first semester.
-So complete one task right away and avoid the hassle of standing in line by purchasing a parking permit online through your secure area.
-You’ll need a permit to grab one of MSUB’s nearly 2,500 parking spots on the university campus and just about 700 spots on the City College campus (University Police).
-You can also visit University Police in the southwest corner of the parking garage to get one in person.
-Remember to have your license plate number ready.
+So complete one task right away and avoid the hassle of standing in line by purchasing a parking permit online.
+You’ll need a permit to grab one of MSUB’s nearly 2,500 parking spots on the university campus and just about 700 spots on the City College campus.
+Just log into MyInfo and click on the “Parking Services” tab to get started.
+Remember to have your license plate number handy!

-So you may not have been alive when Roy Orbison recorded “You Got It,” but it still has an important message.
-Seriously… anything you want, you can get it from the First Year Experience Web site.
-Learn academic strategies, view semester checklists, meet staff who can help you, get tips from current students, and more!
-Contact us if there’s something else you would like to include on the Web site.
-After all, it’s all about you.
+Anything you want, you can get it from the First Year Experience Web site.
+Learn academic strategies, view semester checklists, meet staff who can help you, get tips from current students and more!

 Need Help Paying for College?